-In addition to the above 5 things every restaurant website must have, the other features a restaurant should have depends on the restaurant concept and their offerings.
+In addition to the above 5 things every restaurant website must-have, the other features a restaurant should have depended on the restaurant concept and their offerings.
 Some of the additional features to consider adding to the website are:

 Photo gallery – Photos are visually engaging.
 The restaurant website should have a photo gallery that is regularly updated with photos of the restaurant, food and events.

 Location-based personalization – selecting the nearest restaurant location based on the user’s current location.
 This is relevant for multi-unit restaurants.